projectcontour/contour/design/gateway-apis-implementation.md

 ### Finalizers

-Finailzers will need to be put into place for the resources which Contour owns (i.e. Envoy) as well a GatewayAPI bits if applicable:
+Finalizers will need to be put into place for the resources which Contour owns (i.e. Envoy) as well a GatewayAPI bits if applicable:

 * Envoy Service/Daemonset
 * Gateway